sonisarm/landgen-multisp/resistance surface modeling/readme.md

     ├── BOOTS.bio1_one.rda
     └── AIC.rda
 ```

-Adjust paths in the scripts (`workdir`, raster paths, and input filenames) to match your HPC filesystem layout. fileciteturn9file0
+Warning: adjust paths in the scripts (`workdir`, raster paths, and input filenames) to match your HPC filesystem layout.